rafalkarczewski/SimpleSBDD/README.md

 # Simple Structure-Based Drug Design

-This repository is the official implementation of SimpleSBDD models introduced in "What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?".
+This repository is the official implementation of SimpleSBDD models introduced in [What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?](https://openreview.net/forum?id=GHyBMTpiJg) (AISTATS'25 oral).

 ![Model Diagram](SimpleSBDD_no_ws.png)